Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/groups_and_parenting.rst

    so make sure to name them consistently as Blender does not consider Bone or bone the same.
 #.
 Once the bones have been renamed, toggle Blender into Object Mode by pressing the :kbd:`Tab`.
 #.
 Now we need to make the Plane the Child Object of the Armature.
-   To do this select only the Plane then :kbd:`Shift-Rmb` the Armature.
+   To do this select only the Plane then :kbd:`Shift-RMB` the Armature.
 #.
 With the Plane and the Armature selected activate the Set Parent To popup dialog by pressing
    :kbd:`Ctrl-P` and select the Armature Deform entry.
 #.
 This should result in the Armature being the Parent Object of the Plane.